ihmeuw/vivarium_research/docs/source/concept_models/vivarium_gates_bep/concept_model.rst

   Determine why increasing coverage from 0.75 to 0.8 results in fewer DALYs averted for Tanzania in sensitivity analysis

-For an updated run of the BEP simulation model for the repsonse to reviewers, we plan to include the following:
+For an updated run of the BEP simulation model for the repsonse to reviewers, we plan to include the following (for the full 100 simulation draws):

  - updated hopes hopes-and-dreams effect size of BEP
  - updated maternal undernourishment effect size on birthweight (update lit review)